aciccarello/ciccarello.me/posts/recipes/2014-10-04-loris-chilie.md

   - slow cooker
   - beef
 image: /assets/img/lori-chile.jpeg
-image_alt: Slow cooker with chile
+image_alt: Slow cooker with chili
 updates:
   - date: 2024-01-17T20:01:01.815Z
     description: Added amounts and ingredients like corn and paprika
 ---

-This is a simplified slow cooker chile recipe from an advisor and former-professor of Bekah's.
+This is a simplified slow cooker chili recipe from an advisor and former-professor of Bekah's.
 We've made many variations of this but it provides a great base to work from.

 {% recipe-ingredients %}
 - 1-2 lbs ground beef (browned)